River Bluffs History Center

 Formerly St. John’s Lutheran Church, the River Bluffs History Center stands on a terrace above the east bank of the Mississippi River’s Lake Pepin.
 Built in 1933, the 28 X 60 foot building was donated to PCHA in 1995 along with its hand-carved Altar, communion rail and pulpit, its organ and five pews, and the furnishings of the lower level fellowship room.
 PCHA volunteers and professional workers re-roofed, resided and redecorated the building.
 In 2001, the building was made handicapped accessible.
 It currently houses our office, archives and research area.
 It also serves as an interpretive center for special history exhibits and an event facility for PCHA fundraisers and meetings.

-Conlin Log Cabincabin
+Conlin Log Cabin

 W6321 E. Main Street